syncfusion/blazor-docs/src/common/common/deployment.md

 ```bash
     dotnet publish -c Release -o <output directory>
 ```
 > If the output directory not specified, it defaults to `./bin/[configuration]/[framework]/publish/` for a **framework-dependent deployment** or `./bin/[configuration]/[framework]/[runtime]/publish/` for a **self-contained deployment**.

 If the path is relative, the output directory generated is relative to the project file location, not to the current working directory.

-Also refer to the MSDN reference [here](https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/azure-apps/?view=aspnetcore-3.1&tabs=netcore-cli#deploy-the-app-self-contained).
+Also, refer to the MSDN reference [here](https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/azure-apps/?view=aspnetcore-3.1&tabs=netcore-cli#deploy-the-app-self-contained).

-Now, you can host the published folder by using IIS or Azure app service.
+Now, you can host the published folder by using the IIS or Azure app service.

 ## See Also